Zaffri/VueJS-Modal/README.md

 ### Step 1.
 Include the modal src in your project;
-* Add the modal markup (src/modal-markup.html) into your projects HTML file.
+* Modal markup (src/modal-markup.html) into your projects HTML file.
-* Include the modal styles (src/css/style.css) to your project.
+* Modal styles (src/css/style.css) to your project.
-* Add the modal component JavaScript(src/modal.js)  to your project.
+* Modal JavaScript(src/modal.js) to your project.

 ### Step 2.
 Add the modal component node to your vue instance's template.

 ```
-<zaffri-modal v-if="modalVisible" v-bind:data="zaffriModal" v-on:hide_modal_emit="hideModal"></zaffri-modal>
+<zaffri-modal v-bind:data="modalConfig"></zaffri-modal>
 ```
-* zaffriModal - this will be the data (modal setup) based from your main vue instance.
-* hideModal - is the event that the child calls after closing the modal.
+* modalConfig - will be the configuration for the modal.

 ### Step 3.
 Next you have to set up options in your vue instance to get the modal working.